 The new Chrome security check feature is not yet available on the fixed channel, but you can enable it in Chrome Canary by following these steps:

-- Search for the word “weak”(Weak) and activate the flags:“Safety check for weak passwords”(Security check for weak passwords) and“Passwords weakness check”(Password weakness check).
+2. Search for the word “weak”(Weak) and activate the flags:“Safety check for weak ”(Security check for weak passwords) and“Passwords weakness check”(Password weakness check).

-3. When prompted to restart your browser, do so.
+3. When prompted to restart the program s, do it.

 To check your weak passwords using a security check, just go to Settings> Security Check> Check Now to perform a security check on your passwords.